DELIGHT-LABS/docs-terraswap-io/content/docs/howto/whitelist_assets.md

     - Add denom, IBC path, base denom, symbol, name, and the path of the icon
     - [Example](https://github.com/terra-money/assets/blob/master/ibc/tokens.js)

-## Add the pair information
+## Add the Pair Information

 - Modify `cw20/pairs.js`
 - Add the pair contract address and its pair assets information
 - [Example](https://github.com/terra-money/assets/pull/74/files)

-## [OPTIONAL] Add your non-asset contract informtaion
+## [OPTIONAL] Add Your Non-asset Contract Informtaion

-If you have more contracts(airdrop, governance, for game playing, etc) but if it is not related your assets, you may put your information on `cw20/contracts.js`.
-This whitelisting is applied to [Terra finder](https://finder.terra.money/)
+If you have more contracts(airdrop, governance, for game playing, etc.) but they are not related to your assets, you may put your information on `cw20/contracts.js`.
+This safelisting is applied to [Terra finder](https://finder.terra.money/)